mocdaniel/k8s-primer/docs/network/ingress.md

 All it *does* provide is a **common interface** (the `Ingress` object definition), that different implementations of Ingress Controllers can use to **configure themselves accordingly**.
 This means that we can use the same `Ingress` resource definition for all of our clusters, regardless of which Ingress Controller we use, although some implementations might support more features than others.

-For our KinD clusters, we will go with the **NGINX** ingress controller - it is one of the most widely used implementations with a tweaked version of it available for KinD clusters.
+For our KinD clusters, we will go with the **NGINX** ingress controller - it is one of the most widely used implementations with a tweaked version of it available for KinD clusters out of the box.

 Deploying it is straightforward - `kubectl`'s ability to deploy resources from a **remote manifest file** come in handy here: